permaweb/ao/lua-examples/message-passing/README.md

 - `receiver/`: Lua `ao` contract that receives messages and updates state.
 - `scripts/`: The node scripts for using the contracts
 - `app/`: A react app that takes the ID's and fetches their state.

+## Bonus

+If you click the little `send message` text, that will send another TX.
+The styling is terrible though so it won't look like it's working until you refresh the page.